 Rarible is the NFT marketplace that utilizes the native RARI token to be a creator-centric platform.

 Any user can easily create NFT for unique digital items, along with a fully functional crypto-coin marketplace.

 They use a part of the revenue to subsidize the first mint transaction, where the NFT is created to fuel the growth of the platform.

-I think the NFT market is still in the very early stage, and there’s a lot of innovative developments that is expected in the coming times.
+I think the NFT space is still in its early stage, and there’s a lot of innovative developments that is expected in the coming times.

 NFT can fuel the whole metaverse ecosystem, as well as create value in the physical world with clear and safe ownership standards.

 A specific NFT art has low liquidity similar to the physical world.